 If your air filter is in distress, your engine isn’t able to breathe.
 This filter is inexpensive and easy to replace, so you should check its condition every month or two at a minimum.
 A dirty air filter will make your engine struggle and it can no longer filter out harmful dirt and debris that collects as you drive.
 To remedy a sluggish car, try replacing the air filter and see if things improve.

 Your Brakes are Stuck

 Do your wheels feel hot after you drive?
 Are you noticing problems with overall performance?
 If so, it could be the result of stuck or dragging brakes.
 This problem is rare, but it can happen sometimes, and it can be the cause of an acceleration issue.
 When the brakes are stuck, it takes longer for them to become “unstuck,” causing your car to accelerate slowly.
 Bring your vehicle to a mechanic as soon as possible if you think this is the issue so it can be fixed.

 The Catalytic Converter is Clogged

-If your catalytic converter is clogged to the point where exhaust flow is restricted, your vehicle will start to show power problems.
+If your catalytic converter is clogged to the point where exhaust flow is restricted, your vehicle will start to show power and acceleration problems.
 This integral part of the engine must be free and clear of any clogs in order to operate efficiently.
 For this part of the car, unless you have experience with catalytic converters, you should take your vehicle to a mechanic you trust.
 They can identify the condition of the catalytic converter and make improvements or replacements to help fix driveability issues.